What is Glaucoma?

-Glaucoma is a disease caused by increased intraocular pressure (IOP) resulting either from an overproduction of fluid or from a malfunction of the eye's drainage structures.
+Glaucoma is a disease caused by increased intraocular pressure (IOP) resulting in either from an overproduction of fluid or from a malfunction of the eye's drainage structures.
 Left untreated, an elevated IOP causes irreversible damage to the optic nerve and retinal fibers, which leads to progressive and permanent vision loss.
 Early detection and treatment can slow or halt the progression of the disease.

 The danger of glaucoma lies in its lack of symptoms.
 Generally, it takes a routine eye exam to detect the disease.
 However, acute angle closure may cause a sudden decrease in vision, extreme eye pain, headache, nausea or vomiting, or acute glare and light sensitivity.

-Most patients with glaucoma require only medication to control the eye pressure.
+Most patients with glaucoma require only medication to control eye pressure.
 Sometimes more than one medication will be prescribed.
 Surgery is indicated when medical treatment fails to lower the pressure satisfactorily.
 The purpose of surgery is to allow fluid to drain from the eye more efficiently so IOP is not elevated.

 For more information about glaucoma and available treatment options,